Once Civilization That Shows Change of Continuity

 "Chinese civilization may be the oldest continuous one in world history, and it has a number of enduring characteristics.

 1) The uniqueness and distinctiveness of Chinese civilization is due at least in part to geography.
 It is location at the eastern end of Eurasia and is bounded by mountains, deserts, and steppes.
-To the north is Siberia, and to the east is the Pacific Ocean.
+To the north is Siberia, and to the east is the Pacific Ocean.2) Further characteristic of Chinese civilization has been its ability to have less civilized invaders who then absorbed Chinese culture and the language rather than the other way around, as was frequently the case in India.

 3) Also important was the secular nature of Chinese civilization; it never produced a priestly class that had an important political role.